omar546/ShopSavvy/README.md

 </h1>

-<h4 align="center">Used: BLoC-Cubit, Dio-RestfulApi, sharedPrefs and used PostMan debugging and testing the API</h4>
+<h4 align="center">Used: MVVM, BLoC-Cubit, Dio-RestfulApi, sharedPrefs and used PostMan debugging and testing the API</h4>

 <h3 align="center">